GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/multiphysics/docs/PhaseFieldFracture.rst

 * :ref:`ExampleSingleEdgeNotchTension`, mode-I propagation in a single-edge notched block,
 * :ref:`ExampleSingleEdgeNotchShear`, mixed-mode propagation on the same specimen,
+* :ref:`ExampleThreePointsBending`, mode-I propagation in a notched beam loaded in symmetric three-point bending,
-* :ref:`ExampleThreePointsBendingWithHoles`, crack path driven by the interaction with geometric features.
+* :ref:`ExampleThreePointsBendingWithHoles`, the same beam perforated by holes, where the crack path is driven by the interaction with geometric features.

 References